Reginald Tucker-Seeley, M.A., Sc.M., Sc.D.

 Biography

-Dr. Tucker-Seeley has a longstanding interest in the impact of health policy and social policy on racial/ethnic minorities and across socioeconomic groups.
+Dr. Tucker-Seeley has a longstanding interest in the impact of health and social policy on racial/ethnic minorities and low socioeconomic groups.
 He has experience working on local and state level health disparities policy, and he has developed and taught courses focused on measuring and reporting health disparities.
 In 2017-2018, Dr. Tucker-Seeley was a Robert Wood Johnson Health Policy Fellow with a placement in the United States Senate.
 Prior to joining ZERO, he was the inaugural holder of the Edward L. Schneider chair in gerontology and Assistant Professor in the Leonard Davis School of Gerontology at the University of Southern California (USC).
 Prior to joining USC, he was an Assistant Professor of Social and Behavioral Sciences at DFCI and HSPH.